gamedevware/charon/docs/advanced/merge_logic.rst

   is kept.
 - **Stale translation flags**: the union (OR) of both sets - a language that was stale in either original or modified remains stale.
-Stale flags are then automatically cleared for any language whose value was explicitly supplied by modified.
+Stale flags are then automatically cleared for any language whose value was explicitly supplied by modified **and differs from the original value**.
+If modified re-supplies the same text as original, the existing stale flag for that language is left untouched.

 Inline Document Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^